richarah/alproot/README.md

 # infernal-env

-A chroot+fakeroot env that may be brought up from nothing but wget, an Internet connection and a select few POSIX "mandatory" utils.
+A chroot+fakeroot env that may be brought up from nothing but wget, an Internet connection and a select few POSIX stdutils.
 For use with infernal-docker, but may also be repurposed for other tasks.

 #### Please note